shreya293/Networking-labs/Restaurant Management/readme.md

 ![OSPF Configuration](./hotel_media/ospf_config.png)
 <br>
 *Result: Here by configuring the OSPF on all Routers we can connect 1 PC of 1 floor to another PC of ANother FLoor.*
+*NOTE: to configure OSPF we need to set network range , default gateway, dns-server per pool.
+In this case we set network range as 192.168.8.0 - 255.255.255.0 , default gateway as 192.168.8.1, dns-server as 192.168.8.1 for pool of reception.*
 </details>

 <details>